Amsterdam/design-system/documentation/code-reviews.md

 ### Resolve comments

-The author of the pull request is the one to resolve all comments.
+The author of a comment is the one to resolve it.
+This ensures the reviewer can perform a final check of the implemented changes, and the reviewer will see all merged code at least once.

 ### Approve the PR